LittleEngineerTT/NIDS/dos_scan/README.md

-# NdisDOS - SYN FLOOD Detection and Blocking
+# NidsDOS - SYN FLOOD Detection and Blocking

 This project provides mechanism for detecting **SYN flood attack and blocling malicious IP**.
 It also provides the attacker's script.